 - Don’t forget your folding bike! – provision for full-size bicycles is very patchy in the UK at present.

-- National database of park and ride schemes.
+- List of park and ride bus services in the UK.

 - – and don’t forget your local bus and train station information desks: some are very good indeed…